DePaul has eight traditional undergraduate colleges and schools based at two primary campuses in Chicago’s Loop and Lincoln Park neighborhoods.

 • The College of Education is recognized for its success in preparing teachers for multicultural classrooms and its strategic partnerships with Chicago Public Schools, hospitals, and community agencies.

-• The School of Music is a premier program whose distinguished faculty include many members of the Chicago Symphony Orchestra and the Lyric Opera of Chicago.
-A new Music building is scheduled to open in 2018.
+• The School of Music is a premier program with distinguished faculty, including many members of the Chicago Symphony Orchestra and the Lyric Opera of Chicago.
+A new state-of-the-art music building opened in 2018.

 • The Theatre School is one of America’s oldest and most respected conservatory programs.
-It offers 12 highly structured majors with individualized attention to prepare students for practical experience in the world of theater.
-In 2013 The Hollywood Reporter ranked The Theatre School as the 17th-best drama school in the world.
+It offers 12 highly structured majors with individualized attention to prepare students for practical experience in the world of theatre.
+In 2015, The Hollywood Reporter ranked The Theatre School as one of the top 25 drama schools in the world.

 DePaul University is the largest private Catholic institution in America, founded by the Vincentian order in 1898.
 It is an urban university reflecting a wide range of ethnic, religious, and economic backgrounds among its student body.